Tags on this page: shadows cirq intermediate

 reordered_bitstrings = bitstrings[order]

-# solve for theoretical Pauli fidelities
+# compute theoretical Pauli fidelities for the noiseless case

 f_theoretical = {}